HIGH AND LOW BLOOD PRESSURE

 A stealth disease.
 Hypertension is a serious problem because it is usually “silent”, having no symptoms.
 Yet it is a major cause for causes strokes, aneurysms and heart attacks.

 An ideal blood pressure is about 120/80 mm.
-If the blood pressure reading is above 120-80 but below about 140/100, it is mildly elevated blood pressure.
-This is not a serious problem in most cases, though it can signal stress or the beginning of arterial disease.
+If the blood pressure reading is above 120-80, but below about 140/90, it is very mildly elevated blood pressure.
+This is not a problem, though it can signal stress or the beginning of arterial disease.

 Over 90% of high blood pressure is labeled "essential hypertension".
 This is fancy language that means the doctor does not know the cause.
 As a result, medical and most holistic doctors just “control” this very important condition of hypertension with drugs or perhaps with natural products such as vitamins and herbs.

 In contrast, nutritional balancing can usually identify the biochemical cause of the condition and is often very effective for reducing the blood pressure by reversing its cause.
 It is important to understand how different this approach is from controlling the disease with drugs or even natural remedies.

 A properly performed and interpreted hair mineral analysis reveals the following common causes for high blood pressure:

 1. Stress with inflammation.
 Acute or chronic stress from any source can induce a fight or-flight response that can result in elevated blood pressure.
 This can be emotional stressors, financial stress, family pressures, fatigue, spinal misalignment and even pain or some other cause of stress.